-TABLE 2.
-DC Gun and Laser Requirements
+Table 2: DC Gun and Laser Requirements

 Operating voltage 500-600 kV

 Maximum voltage 750 kV

 Average Current 100 mA

-Vacuum during operation $< 1 \times 10^{-11}$ Torr
+Vacuum during operation < 1×10 -11 Torr

 External SF 6 pressure 4 atm

 Laser wavelength 520 nm

 Laser pulse shape 'beer can'

 Laser pulse length 20-40 ps

 Phase jitter < 1 ps

 All guns of this type suffer from the problem of controlling field emitted electrons from the high voltage surfaces.
 These electrons can land on the insulator, and if the charge builds up punch-through can occur, causing a vacuum leak.
-We purchased an insulator with an internal resistive coating (CPI, Inc.) to bleed off these electrons, but it has only been successful up to 450 kV during processing, above which punch-through occurs.
-In addition, the coating has not adhered well, leaving a layer of dust on the electrodes, certain demise for reaching 750 kV.
-Two such insulators have been built and tested with similar damage occurring to both.
-Correlation between the location of edges of the segmented electrode support stalk and the vacuum breaches caused by punch-through have led to the adoption of a single piece stalk to replace the one shown in fig. 2.

-Colleagues at Daresbury Lab [10] have built an insulator using a new material from Morgan Advanced Ceramics (AL-970CD) which is more resistant to field emitted electrons, at least up to 500 kV.
-We are in the process of obtaining a new insulator using this material, and are also investigating the use of segmented insulators [11] which completely block the line of sight between the electrodes and the insulator, but have a much more complicated mechanical structure.
+We purchased an insulator with an internal resistive coating (CPI, Inc.) to bleed off these electrons, but it has only been successful up to 450 kV during processing, above which punch-throughs occur.
+In addition, the coating has not adhered well, leaving a laver of dust on the electrodes, certain demise for reaching 750 kV.
+Colleagues at Daresbury Lab [9] have built an insulator using a new material from Morgan Advanced Ceramics (AL-970CD) which is more resistant to field emitted electrons, at least up to 500 kV.
+We are in the process of obtaining a new insulator using this material. and are also investigating the use of segmented insulators [10] which completely block the line of sight between the electrodes and the insulator, but have a much more complicated mechanical structure.
 For now, we are limiting the gun voltage to 300 kV to reduce the chance of damage, until a spare is obtained.